AditiParashar19/Codes-daily/README.md

 # Codes-daily
-- This repository contains some DSA problems and data analytics codes
+- This repository contains some DSA problems and Data Analytics codes